NeuroBeat

 Read the research paper

-The Cognitive Domain supports focus, attention, memory and planning.
+Think is the Cognitive Element that supports focus, attention, memory and planning.
 It’s how the brain processes information and makes sense of the world.

 Strong cognitive function helps us stay mentally sharp, learn new skills and manage daily tasks.
 When cognition is under pressure, people may experience brain fog, poor concentration, or forgetfulness.